michar71/DMX_CTRL/README.md

 - Panelize Board
 - Mounting holes for RS485 Transceiver should have been 2.54mm smaller, not bigger?
 - Holes for TO220 should have been even bigger
+- No coating on 5V rail to WS2812B

 ## TODO